-China Caps Indian Kailash Pilgrims at 24,000 in 2026: What It Means for Your Yatra
+China's 24,000 Indian Kailash Quota for 2026 Is Now Full: What It Means for Your Yatra

-The Kathmandu Post reported on 28 May 2026 that the Chinese government has capped Indian pilgrim numbers for the 2026 Kailash Mansarovar Yatra at 24,000 — up from 20,000 last year, but well short of the 40,000+ pilgrims operators say have already enquired.
-A request for an additional 15,000 permits has been lodged with the Chinese authorities, but no decision has been confirmed.
+The background: the Kathmandu Post reported on 28 May 2026 that China had capped Indian pilgrim numbers for the 2026 Yatra at 24,000 — up from 20,000 last year, but well short of the 40,000+ pilgrims operators say had already enquired.
+A request for an additional 15,000 permits was lodged with the Chinese authorities.
+That cap has now been taken up in full.
+Here is what it means, why it happened, and your options now.

 What the 24,000 Cap Means in Practice